ICEJ Passover article 2024

 What Is Passover—and What Can It Teach Us about Jesus?

-By: Karen Engle, ICEJ USA Managing Editor
+By Karen Engle, ICEJ USA Managing Editor

 “Christ is risen from the dead, and has become the firstfruits of those who have fallenFor the Lord will pass through to strike the Egyptians; and when He sees the blood on the lintel and on the two doorposts, the Lord will pass over the door and not allow the destroyer to come into your houses to strike you. asleep.” —Exodus 12:23

 Passover celebrates God’s deliverance of the Jewish people from slavery in Egypt by means of the blood of a lamb that the Israelites placed on the doorposts and lintel of their homes.
 It’s the watershed event for the Jewish people, their master story that contains an underlying message: freedom comes with a price, and God is sovereign over the earth.
-It’s a story the Jewish community holds dear to this day and is deeply personal—Deuteronomy 16:14 says that every generation is obliged to feel as though “he or she personally came out of Egypt.”
+It’s a story the Jewish community holds dear to this day and is deeply personal—Deuteronomy 16:14 says that every generation is obliged to feel as though “they personally came out of Egypt.”

 To better understand the significance of that first Passover, journey back with me 3,500 years to the time of the Exodus.